novogene-europe/ngs_demo_datasets/README.md

 ## Introduction

 This deposity contains many kinds of sequencing datasets from Novogene.
 Any researchers, clinicians or collaborators who are interested in NGS can download freely.
-And we apriciate that you could give us any advice or suggestions.
+And we appreciate that you could give us any advice or suggestions.

 ## 1. Human Genome Sequencing